m1balcerak/GliODIL/README.md

 - **e.
 GliODIL outputs.** The framework infers the complete distribution of tumor cells, facilitating the development of a radiotherapy plan.
 This plan effectively covers areas of tumor recurrence identified in post-operative data, while maintaining the total radiotherapy volume in line with standard clinical guidelines.}
 ## Requirements

-To run the GliODIL framework, ensure the following dependencies are installed:
+To run the GliODIL framework, install all Python dependencies listed in `requirements.txt`.

-### Python Packages
-- tensorflow
-- matplotlib
-- scipy
-- numpy
-- pyamg
-- nibabel
-- six
+It is recommended to use **Python 3.11.2**.

 ### Debian Packages
 - libmpich-dev
 - rsync

 ### Hardware
-Takes around 30-45 minutes on a single GPU (needs > 18.5 GBs of memory).
+Takes around 30-45 minutes on a single GPU (requires >18.5 GB of memory).
 Can run on CPUs if necessary.

 ## Usage